There are many programs, services and supports that can benefit adults with intellectual or developmental disabilities (I/DD).

 Supplemental Security Income (SSI) can provide income and Medicaid can provide health care coverage.
 Medicaid Waivers, vocational rehabilitation and other home and community based services can provide job training, employment supports, day programs, supports to families to care for loved ones at home, or up to 24 hour residential supports.

-Local organizations like Special Olympics, Best Buddies, local Arc Chapters, provide recreation and social opportunities.
+Local organizations like Special Olympics, Best Buddies, Self-Advocates of Indiana Chapters and Chapters of The Arc, provide recreation and social opportunities.
 Local YMCAs, community centers, parks departments , churches and other community organizations offer programs for the whole community – including people with disabilities.
 Learn more by visiting Natural Supports & Community Connections.

 Learn about state and federal programs that can provide services and supports to adults with I/DD by exploring: State & Federal Programs, Medicaid Waivers, Employment, Family & Caregiver Training, and Helpful Resources & Links.